ShimShim46/HFT-CNN/README.md

 * CuPy 4.0.0 or higher.  ([cupy](https://cupy.chainer.org/))

 ## Requirements
-The codes require GPU environment.
-Please see requirements.txt to run our codes.
+The code require GPU environment.
+Please see requirements.txt to run my code.

 ## Installation
-1. Download codes from **clone or download**
+1. Download code from **clone or download**
 1. Install the requirements: reguriements.txt
 1. You can also use Python data science platform, [Anaconda](https://www.anaconda.com/enterprise/) as follows:
     * Download Anaconda from (https://www.anaconda.com/download/)